-Martijn Reintjes and his girlfriend rented out their home in Holland for the year and left for Central America and the Caribbean.
+Martijn Reintjes and his girlfriend rented out their home in Holland for the year and left for Central America (including Honduras) and the Caribbean.
 She wanted to follow her dream of volunteering as a child psychologist and Martijn decided to turn his game design studio in a location independent enterprise.

 After studying Spanish in Leon Nicaragua for a month, they went to El Progreso Honduras, where Rian volunteers at ProNi–o, a foundation that takes in street children.
 And Martijn continues to expand his Quiz Game company QuizControl.
 Please enjoy a little insight into what a week-in-the-life of Martijn looks like!

 This post was originally published in 2010.
 It has since been updated for accuracy of links and content.

 “What’s that noise?”
 I thought with my eyes closed, but before I could open them I heard something drop right beside my head.
 Rian and I both jumped up and that same second I knew exactly what I had heard, a big cockroach had fallen on our bed!
 I saw it scurrying away on the ground.
 Darn critters!
 It was only 5:30 in the morning and I really didn’t feel like hunting cockroach, so I stumbled out of bed and opened the door, hoping that the filthy insect would leave.
 But 15 minutes later I woke up from another sound.
 When I opened my eyes for the second time that morning I saw the 8 cm cockroach sitting on the curtains right above our heads.